 Cool off at a fun-filled waterpark

 Featuring 25 exhilarating rides and attractions, Wet’n’Wild is Hawaii’s only water park and attracts huge numbers of visitors every year.
 With something to suit every age and predilection, the park is ideal for families.
-Regular favourites include waterslides that end in a 36-foot free fall into a swimming pool, cruising in a tube along an 800-foot long artificial river, and an interactive children’s playground filled with waterfalls, mini-slides, water cannons, and more.
+Regular favourites include waterslides that end in a 36-foot free fall into a swimming pool, cruising in a tube along an 800-foot-long artificial river, and an interactive children’s playground filled with waterfalls, mini-slides, water cannons, and more.

 Fun-seekers are thrust down a waterslide at Wet’n’Wild (Photo: Joel via Flickr / CC BY-ND 2.0)

-Marvel at vintage WWII aircrafts
+Marvel at vintage WWII aircraft

 Aviation has played a pivotal role in the history of the region and the Pacific Aviation Museum provides an eye-catching visual narrative of that often tumultuous heritage.
-The focus of the exhibits is on the 1941 attack on Pearl Harbor in Honolulu and World War II more broadly, with two WWII era hangars which survived the infamous attack among the most fascinating exhibits on display.
+The focus of the exhibits is on the 1941 attack on Pearl Harbor in Honolulu and World War II more broadly, with two WWII-era hangars which survived the infamous attack among the most fascinating exhibits on display.
 There are also several vintage aircrafts to admire, photo exhibit, a variety of artefacts, and a combat flight simulator.
 This is a great way for kids of a suitable age to learn about the often tragic realities of war.

-LOCATION 319 Lexington Boulevard, Honolulu HOURS Weds-Sun 9am-5pm Closed Mon-Tues
+319 Lexington Boulevard, Honolulu / Mon-Sun 9am-5pm

-A fearsome looking aircraft on display at the Pacific Aviation Museum (Photo: Pearl Harbor Aviation Museum via Flickr / CC BY 2.0)
+An eye-catching aircraft on display at the Pacific Aviation Museum (Photo: Pearl Harbor Aviation Museum via Flickr / CC BY 2.0)

 Hike to a magical waterfall